- Innovation Insights

 So, their bosses are going to say, well, why is this valuable?
 Why should we keep funding you?

 C.G.
-Moore and his team were therefore challenged to deliver their insights to the clients’ IP Council in a way that both the Council and the management board could understand.
+Moore and his team were therefore challenged to deliver their insights to the clients’ IP Council in a way that both the Council and the management board could see value in and easily understand.

 PatentSight helps us think about things differently and expand the conversation.